IVA Companies to Avoid

 Here’s a guide on what to look out for when shopping around for IVA providers to give you confidence in choosing what’s suitable for you:

 They have poor reviews

 One good reflection of a reliable and trustworthy IVA company is their reviews.
-These should be readily available online and they are a great way to determine how their past customers feel about them.
+These should be readily available online and are a great way to determine how their past customers feel about them.

 Those with only a few reviews or with ones containing lots of negative comments from past customers are probably companies to avoid.
-It would also be concerning if a company is reluctant to disclose where reviews may be found for them.
+It will also be concerning if a company is reluctant to disclose where reviews may be found for them.

 They charge unnecessary fees

 We believe any debt and IVA advice you receive should be completely free.
 That includes any support you receive if you decide that you want to go ahead with an IVA and a company helps you get an application together.